-A Victorian house in the small village of Ballyrobert is the setting for this rural restaurant.
-It’s run by Dermot and Catherine Reagan, a young couple whose passion for good food is evident from the moment you enter their delightful, spacious, high-ceilinged dining room: with three white walls and one in warm raspberry, and classic wooden tables perfectly set off by smart white leather seats, it’s clear that a lot of thought has gone into the décor - but it’s the menu that takes centre stage.
+A Victorian house in the small village of Ballyrobert is the setting for this highly regarded rural restaurant.
+It’s run by Dermot and Catherine Reagan, a young couple whose passion for good food is evident from the moment you enter their delightful, spacious, high-ceilinged dining room: modern and pleasingly simple, with feature walls in bold wallpaper and classic wooden tables perfectly set off by smart white leather seats, it’s clear that a lot of thought has gone into the décor - but it’s the menu that takes centre stage.

-Dermot offers both à la carte and set menus (lunch and early dinner), based mainly on locally sourced foods including fish, duck, beef and venison, which he cooks to perfection.
+Dermot offers both à la carte and set menus (lunch and early dinner), based mainly on locally sourced foods including fish, duck, beef and venison, which he cooks to perfection in appealing modern dishes.

-Main courses may include a good mainstream vegetarian dish such as penne pasta with parmesan, cherry tomatoes, spinach & basil, and popular local minutes steak with chunky chips.
+Main courses may include a good mainstream vegetarian dish such as ‘Risotto Verde’ with peas, spinach, broccoli, herbs, parmesan and courgette fritters, and popular local minute steak with chunky chips.

 Evening à la carte menus offer more luxurious options, with an emphasis on seafood, including treats such as crab & chilli crème brulée, and you’ll also find interesting dishes based on local beef, rack of Northern Irish lamb and local chicken.

 Seriously delicious desserts are a high point, featuring favourites like chocolate tart with vanilla (or perhaps coffee & cardamom) ice cream, alongside more unusual offerings such as a luscious mango parfait with caramelised mango and chocolate & chilli sorbet.